 The National I-Club and the UI Alumni Association invite all fans to the "Hawkeye Huddle" from 9-11 a.m.
 (EDT) Saturday.
-The "Hawkeye Huddle" will be held at the Doubletree Hotel Pittsburgh City Center, located at One Bigelaw Square in Pittsburgh.
+The "Hawkeye Huddle" will be held at the Marriott at University Place, located at 300 M.A.C.
+Avenue in East Lansing.
 The free reception features refreshments, snacks, Hawk Shop door prizes, Herky, and the Iowa cheerleaders.

 ON THIS DATE